 If you want rows of a table to have the same height, proceed as follows:

-- 1. Select the desired rows (all or only some) of a table. - 2.
-Choose the ribbon command Table | group Rows and columns | Distribute rows 🕮. - 3.
+- 1. Select the desired rows (all or only some) of a table. - 3.
 As a result, the selected rows have the same height.

 If you want the columns of a table to have the same width, proceed as follows: